yayen-lin/give-me-pdf/README.md

 Give-Me-PDF is a typing speed app where it allows users to:

 - upload/paste a text file or texts to practice and improve words-per-minute (wpm) and accuracy while reading through the file a user uploads
-- see the progress over time with our self-developed plot
+- see the progress over time with our self-designed charts.
 - randomly generate texts if a user does not upload a text file

 ### Scalable Parts